section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 To follow through this tutorial, you will need the following:

 1. A GitHub account.
-If you don't have one you can create one [here](https://github.com/).
+If you don't have one you can create the basics of Sne [[here](https://sass-lang.com/guide)](https://github.com/).
 2. A basic knowledge of HTML and CSS.
 3. A code editor.
-You can use your preferred code editor or download VS Code from [here](https://code.visualstudio.com/download).
+You can use your preferred code editor or download VS Code  the basics offSom [[here](https://sass-lang.com/guide)](https://code.visualstudio.com/download).

 By the end of this tutorial, you will be able to build a Jekyll blog from scratch.